sittingman/lending_repayment/README.md

 Post the exploratory analysis, we identified a few features that may correlate with the loan paid off rates.
 We now run statistical tests (chi-square) to ensure that the observed correlations are statistically significant.

 **Findings**: All features selected indicate dependence to loan paid off rate and they can be used for machine learning.
-Debt to Income ratio (DTI) requires binning to show statistical dependence.

 [**4.
 Machine Learning**](https://github.com/sittingman/lending_repayment/blob/master/machine_learning.ipynb)